Greengate Power and Copenhagen Infrastructure Partners Announce Investment Agreement for Canada’s Largest Solar Energy Project – One of the Largest in the World

-Travers Solar is expected to attract approximately C$500 million of foreign investment and bring more than 500 jobs to Alberta’s growing renewable energy sector

-CALGARY, Alberta, Feb.
-03, 2020 (GLOBE NEWSWIRE) — Greengate Power Corporation (Greengate) and Copenhagen Infrastructure Partners (CIP) are pleased to announce that they have entered into an agreement with the intention to fund the further development and construction of the Travers Solar project.
+CALGARY, Alberta – Greengate Power Corporation (Greengate) and Copenhagen Infrastructure Partners (CIP) are pleased to announce that they have entered into an agreement with the intention to fund the further development and construction of the Travers Solar project.
 Subject to the achievement of certain remaining milestones, construction of the project is anticipated to commence in mid-2020, with full commercial operations targeted for the end of 2021.

 Located in Vulcan County, Alberta, Travers Solar is expected to be Canada’s largest operating solar energy project, with an estimated capital cost of approximately C$500 million.
 With a total generating capacity of 400 MWac, Travers Solar is anticipated to provide a renewable source of electricity for more than 100,000 Alberta homes during its thirty or more years of operation.